 Data architects make the decisions on how the data will be managed, stored, consumed and integrated by anyone who uses or processes it: IT systems, data entities and applications.
 At SeaData, we have data architects with vast experience and excellent credentials who can provide top-notch solutions for your data architecture needs.

 The Responsibilities of a Data Architect

-A data architect in an organization has a wide, varied set of responsibilities: he or she is in charge of implementing new technology, enterprising the architecture of data, planning technology strategies, researching and evaluating emerging technologies, validating software, initiating data architecture activities; as well as planning and supporting data replication, data recovery and data restoration in the company.
+A data architect has a wide, varied set of responsibilities within an organization: he or she is in charge of implementing new technology, enterprising the architecture of data, planning technology strategies, researching and evaluating emerging technologies, validating software, and initiating data architecture activities in addition to planning and supporting data replication, data recovery and data restoration in the company.